 Vancouver, British Columbia, Canada

-92% response rate · Last login 2 days ago
+92% response rate · Last login about 19 hours ago

 Join Couchsurfing to see Mark's full profile.
 It's free!View Full Profile

 Enjoy life in Queensland and find work and maybe love. :)

 Mark is a graduate of environmental technology who is a novice traveller and living life to the fullest.
 He is rather outgoing and thoroughly loves the outdoors especially.
 Mark enjoys outdoor activities such as hiking, biking, snowboarding, swimming, climbing, canoeing, kayaking, and taking pictures of everything you can possibly think of.
 Architecture, art, animals and scenery are examples of what may be captured on photograph.
 A variety of sports such as tennis, golf, soccer and badminton like to be played anytime he gets the chance to.
 The past couple years have brought him traveling through Europe, Central America and a working stint last summer in the Yukon.
 Mark can't actually provide info that's ALL about him, so you'll have to meet him to find out what he is about. :)